agneevX/homelab/README.md

 [🔗 **Docker Compose**](./docker-compose/oracle1.yml)

+### DNS

+AdGuard Home manages DNS and DHCP, as well as acts as the content-blocker in the network.

+I use Google Public DNS using DNS-over-HTTPS as upstreams.
+Since ECS queries generate more latency, AdGuard is configured to cache DNS queries.

+With ECS, I'm able to use my ISP's on-prem Akamai cache as well as low-latency Edge locations in the city.

+There's a good [article](https://www.cdnplanet.com/blog/which-cdns-support-edns-client-subnet/) on ECS from CDN Planet.

 ## Unified access

 I use Tailscale to access all devices and services.
 All cloud VMs have their storages mounted locally using NFS, securely.

-Some self-hosted apps are hosted in cloud to minimize latency, I use Traefik to access them as if they're hosted locally, using the syntax `<service_name>.<machine_name>.nt`.
+Some apps are hosted in cloud to balance system resources.
+I use Traefik to access them as if they're hosted locally, using the format `http://<app>.<machine>.nt`.

-This does require Traefik and *Dockerized* apps on all VMs, with Traefik routers created locally (for each VM) that proxy requests to them.
+This requires Traefik and containers on all VMs, with Traefik routers created locally (for each VM) that proxy requests to remote Traefik instances.
-VMs not running Docker (due to resource constraints) must be added manually or until I can find a better solution.

-This means I'm able to load Jackett, hosted in the `gcp1` VM using the URL `jackett.gcp1.nt`.

 ## File management